-While all Staff have visibility of the 'Delete File' icon, only Staff with the relevant 'Delete Records' Staff Account privilege can delete a Document File.
+While all Staff have visibility of the 'Delete File' icon, only Staff with the 'Delete Records' privilege can delete a Document File.

-To delete the Document file click on the rubbish bin icon below the File name.
+To delete the Document file select the rubbish bin icon below the File name.
 This will delete the file but not the Document record.
 To delete the entire Document record see below.

 Deleting a Document Record

-Only Staff with the relevant 'Delete Records' Staff Account privilege can delete a Document record.
+Only Staff with the relevant 'Delete Records' privilege can delete a Document record.
 Staff with this privilege will see an additional column on the Documents tab for deleting Document records.